System Design Space

 Читать обзор

-Domain boundaries and contracts between bounded contexts make APIs resilient.
-DDD helps separate data models owned by different teams.
+Once domain boundaries and contracts are drawn between bounded contexts, an API survives internal rework without breaking its neighbors.
+DDD is exactly what helps separate the data models owned by different teams.

 How data is turned into a convenient API